SoftLivingMatter/Asymmetric_Immiscibility_Simulations/README.md

 ## Example Usage

 1. In folder InitialConfig, the script ``` GenInitConfig.py ``` creates an initial configuration by initializing a system of 147 KE1x3 star polymers and 441 KE7 polymers in a cubic box, taking as input a pre-equilibrated configuration of a single KE1x3 polymer in ``` start_ke1_3arm.gsd ```.
 An initial configuration file named ``` start_ke1.gsd ``` is created.
-2. This intial configuration file is then utilized to compress the cubic box to a size 20nm<sup>3</sup>
+2. This intial configuration file is then utilized to compress the cubic box to a size 20nm<sup>3</sup>, following which the z-dimension of the simulation box is extended to 120nm by unwrapping the coordinates, to produce a configuration file ``` box2slab_extend_250.gsd ```.

 ## Acknowledgments